shegoj/Linux_Essentials/A_Lecture.md

 - delete mega.txt
 - rename file1.txt to firstfile.txt
 - move all the .txt files to Jan directory
-- rename Jan directory to January directory
+- rename Jan directory to January
+- copy January directory to February
 - delete Feb directory

 #### copy mega.txt to a new file called database.db